Welcome to Stanford Ob/Gyn

 Our Mission

-Our mission is to improve women's health through innovative and compassionate care, education, advocacy and discovery.
+Our mission is to improve the health of women and people of all genders through innovative and compassionate care, education, advocacy, and discovery.

 Our faculty is committed to the highest level of basic and clinical research in Obstetric and Gynecologic science.
 In particular, we are focused on innovative translational medicine; bringing scientific results from the bench to the bedside.